aptech/docs/docs/CR-plotTS.rst

 .. function:: plotTS([myPlot, ]dtstart, frequency, y)
               plotTS([myPlot, ]date_vec, label_unit, y)

-    :param myPlot: A plotControl structure
+    :param myPlot: Optional argument, a :class:`plotControl` structure.
     :type myPlot: struct

     :param dtstart: starting date in DT scalar format.
 This input is used when the data is evenly spaced and yearly, quarterly or monthly.
     :type dtstart: scalar

     :param frequency: frequency of the data per year.

         ..
 NOTE:: This option is only used with the scalar *dtstart* input.
 Valid options include:

             .. csv-table::
                 :widths: auto

                 "1", "Yearly"
                 "4", "Quarterly"
                 "12", "Monthly"